kobiton/samples/CucumberDemo/README.md

 # 1. Getting Started

-This sample demonstrate how to execute Automation testing on Kobiton using Cucumber and junit framework
+This sample demonstrates how to execute Automation testing on Kobiton using Cucumber and JUnit Test Framework

 # 2. Pre-requisites